 Excessive rust in the combustion chamber or on the heat exchanger means that the material is brittle and prone to cracking as it heats up and cools down, which makes leaks of harmful gases more likely.

-Whether you’re a Comfort Club member or a new customer, you can rest easy knowing that the Dallas technicians at Rescue Air Heating and Cooling will provide you with a thorough heating system tune-up and top-notch customer service.
+Whether you’re a Comfort Club member or a new customer, you can rest easy knowing that the Dallas technicians at Rescue Air and Plumbing will provide you with a thorough heating system tune-up and top-notch customer service.
 Contact us online today or give us a call at (972) 201-3253.